AY2526S1-CS2103T-F10-2/tp/docs/UserGuide.md

 **Prerequisites:**

 * Basic familiarity with command-line interfaces
-* Java 17 or above installed on your computer
+* Java 17 installed on your computer
 * Supported OS: Windows, macOS, or Linux

 ### 1.2 What CourseBook Does